nxvl/secure-coding-with-python/README.md

 Now both our unit test and bandit are happy!

+### Fix part 3
+An even better approach is to use an ORM, in this case we set up SQLAlchemy, by using the standard methods the ORM will do the sanitization so we don't need to worry about it.

+**Note**: Most ORMs in some special use cases can still allow SQL Injections to happen, if you are using non-standard methods, review the ORMs security guidelines and test your application.

 ## Description
 Welcome to the Secure coding with python course.
 In this repository you will find a series of branches for each step of the development of a sample marketplace application.
 In such a development, we will be making security mistakes and introducing vulnerabilities, we will add tests for them and finally fixing them.